Skip to main content

 1. Install the CLI

-uv tool install 'litellm[proxy]'
+uv tool install 'litellm[cli]'

 2. Set up environment variables